-Origanum vulgare or as we know Oregano, Wild Marjoram, English Marjoram, Grove Marjoram, Pot Marjoram, or Wintersweet is a plant from the mint or Lamiaceae family of plants.
-Origanum vulgare is a woody-based perennial, though in a colder climate it is grown as an annual.
+Origanum vulgare or as we know Oregano, Wild Marjoram, English Marjoram, Grove Marjoram, Pot Marjoram, or Wintersweet.
+It is a plant from the Lamiaceae family of plants.
+That is the Mint family.
+Origanum vulgare is a woody-based perennial.
+But they grow it as an annual in colder climates.

 It is native to Western and Southwestern Eurasia as well as the Mediterranean region.
-Origanum vulgare has opposite leaves that are spade-shaped.
-The flowers are pinkish-purple and appear on erect spikes.
-They appear in summer and autumn.
-This plant is an herb related to the Marjoram herb.
-Many subspecies have been developed over the years that are stronger in taste than the original.
+Origanum vulgare has opposite, spade-shaped leaves.
+The flowers are pinkish-purple.
+They grow on erect spikes.
+Origanum vulgare flowers from summer into autumn.
+Many subspecies of Origanum vulgare have been cultivated that are stronger in taste than the original.

 Origanum vulgare is a woody-based perennial herb.
 In colder climates, it is often grown as an annual.
 It is native to Western and Southwestern Eurasia, as well as the Mediterranean region.

 Origanum vulgare features opposite, spade-shaped leaves that are aromatic and flavorful when crushed.
 The flowers of Oregano are small and pinkish-purple, arranged in dense, erect spikes.
 The plant blooms from summer into autumn, attracting bees and other pollinators to the garden.

 Sun and Soil Requirements: Oregano thrives in full sun to partial shade.
 It prefers well-drained soil with a slightly alkaline pH.
 Good drainage is crucial to prevent root rot and other moisture-related issues.
 Consider adding organic matter, such as compost or well-rotted manure, to improve the soil’s fertility and drainage.